 If you are in the vicinity of Heriot Bay on Quadra Island or Gorge Harbour on Cortes Island, both very nice places to visit by the way, you do not have the problem of current against wind.
 However, it can still be rough heading down Sutil Channel, or just getting out of Gorge Harbour itself, if the winds are 25 to 30 knots plus.
 Again, use extreme caution in your planning; leave very early to get around Point Sutil on the south tip of Cortes Island as early as possible.
 Take care rounding the buoy Q20 marking the shoals off this point.
 This buoy can be difficult to find as it is a long way from shore.
 This is the entrance to Baker Passage and you will be in protected waters soon after.

-Once through Baker Passage, follow the directions described in Returning to Comox above.
+Once through Baker Passage, follow the directions described in RETURNING TO COMOX above.

-The East Cardinal Buoy PJ, marking the eastern extemities of Cape Lazo Shoals, is a long way from shore and can be very difficult to spot.
+The East Cardinal Buoy PJ, marking the eastern extremities of Cape Lazo Shoals, is a long way from shore and can be very difficult to spot.
 Here are a few tips that can make this difficult buoy and the route on to Buoy P54 easier to find:

-If you are approaching from north of Cape Lazo, stay well off to pick up the East Cardinal Buoy PB.
+Situation #2 – If you are approaching from north of Cape Lazo, stay well off to pick up the East Cardinal Buoy PB.
 You will not see the East Cardinal Buoy PJ from PB.
 An easy way to find it is to head for the eastern side of Hornby Island.
 Hornby is easily identified by its wedge shape.
 This will bring you right up to PJ.
 From PJ you will not see the Bell Buoy P54.
 Head for a midpoint between Willemar Bluffs and Sandy Island and you will come right to the Comox Bar Bell Buoy P54.